SimpleJnius/sj-android-billingclient/README.md

 - Python 3.9+
 - pyjnius 1.6.1+
-- Android application with Google Play Billing Library (version 8.0.0 recommended)
+- Android application with Google Play Billing Library (version 8.0.0 required)

+> **Note**: This library is specifically designed for Google Play Billing Library version 8.0.0.
+Earlier or later versions may not be compatible due to API changes.

 ## Installation